 Some countries, therefore, are taking alternative solutions available on the question of gradually disappearing drinking water.
 First of all the issue of rainwater recycling, which in the past was considered to be a normal part of every household, comes first.

 At present it is commonly a collecting system and a separate pipe that can catch rainwater falling on the roof or lawn.
 By connecting to the domestic pipeline circuit the rainwater is fed in as needed.

 Save your household and production costs

 Rainwater is a very good source of slightly mineralized and slightly acidic water.
-Therefore, it is suitable for regular lawns and lawns.
+Therefore, it is suitable for regular lawns.
 Because it is soft, it does not create waterstone in the washing machine and thus saves the energy the washing machine consupts when heating water in the drum.

 It is also suitable for outdoor maintenance of vehicles, can be poured into ponds, fountains or outdoor swimming pools.
 In addition, it is able to cover seasonal garden irrigation.
 This can save up to 36 cubic meters of water per year on irrigation of an average garden.

 By using rainwater from the retaining pool, an average family can save up to 40% of their annual water costs.